The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends

-\paragraph{Persistent stream queries.} The database community studied persistent sketches (for streaming), where queries may be restricted to subsets of data in certain time windows~\cite{persistent-treaming-2015}.
+\subparagraph*{Persistent Stream Queries.} The database community studied persistent sketches (for streaming), where queries may be restricted to subsets of data in certain time windows~\cite{persistent-treaming-2015}.
 Within this setting, Shi, Zhao, Peng, Li, and Phillips~\cite{shi2021time} considered at-the-time persistence (ATTP) and back-in-time persistence (BITP) models, where the time window of a query must include the first or last time, respectively (in other words, queries about any prefix or any suffix of the streams).
 Notably, the BITP model can be interpreted as a sliding-window query that specifies the window size $w$ at query time (rather than in advance).
 This is closely related to consistent expirations, especially if all expirations occur after all relevant insertions.
-All methods we are aware of for the consistent-expirations model should work for this BITP model.
+All methods we are aware of for the consistent expiration model should work for this BITP model.

-Within this context, Shi \etal~\cite{shi2021time} studied a variety of problems related to weighted counting and sampling, where each item $x_i$ is associated with a weight $w_i$ (it could be uniform), and the desired error bound is an additive $\eps W$ where $W = \sum_i w_i$ is the total weight.
+In this context, Shi \etal~\cite{shi2021time} studied a variety of problems related to weighted counting and sampling, where each item $x_i$ is associated with a weight $w_i$ (it could be uniform), and the desired error bound is an additive $\eps W$ where $W = \sum_i w_i$ is the total weight.
 This setting is very useful in standard sketching bounds for frequency estimation, quantiles, approximate range counting, kernel density estimates, and matrix-covariance sketching, which we study as well.